clarkfitzg/phd_research/milestones/proposals.md

 of, which data sources I'll focus on, and how they can be extended._

 This will make the starting point of my research much more concrete.
-I currently have in mind the vague idea that every interesting statistic related to the data description has been computed and is available ahead of time.
+I currently have in mind the vague idea that relevant statistics related to the data description are available because they have been computed ahead of time.

-I'm most interested in tabular data from flat text files and databases, because these are the most common large sources of data that I've seen.

-A possible generalization is key value stores.

 ### Prerequisites